ReproNim/module-dataprocessing/_episodes/02-concepts.md

 pointers/links to files in the NITRC XNAT repository.
 However, this particular example does not have any semantic or (data) type information associated with the input file.

 The column headers can be described in detail in a JSON document using [JSONLD](https://json-ld.org/) a format that supports semantic annotation.
 The annotation provides information about the data contained in the column and allows harmonizing the information with other similar tables.
-For example, the JSONLD metadata key could tell us that the URLs correspond to anatomical T1-weighted images of the human brain and that the age of participants is in years.
+For example, the JSONLD metadata key could tell us that the URLs correspond to anatomical T1-weighted images of the human brain and that the age of participants is expressed in years.

-Most datasets use PDFs or other human readable documents.
-Using consistent and self-describing data structures make the data more accessible.

 [Lesson 2](../03-data) covers different aspects of data annotation, harmonization, cleaning, storage, and sharing.